 To use, download file below, uncompress with "gzip -d", rename to "emgload" or "emgsink" respectively.
 Ensure execute permission is enabled, "chmod 111 emgsink", and run.

-Linux versions are built on CentOS 5 (64-bit) with glibc 2.5.
-It runs on CentOS 5/6/7 and compatible distributions.
+The Linux versions are built on CentOS 5 (64-bit) with glibc 2.5.
+They run on CentOS 5/6/7 and compatible distributions.

 Linux versions are built on RedHat EL 4 (32-bit) with glibc 2.3.4 and RedHat EL 5 (64-bit) with glibc 2.5.

 It is possible (and free) to use emgload and emgsink without a license.
 However, max throughput is then limited to 10 mps (messages per second).
-If you have EMG 5, 6 or 7 installed emgload will pick up the max throughput from the EMG license file.
+If you have EMG 5 or later installed, emgload will pick up the max throughput from the EMG license file.

 For questions about our utilities or other products, or for technical assistance, you can contact us at email@example.com.